momori256/momori.dev/blog/building-a-websocket-chat-app-with-axum-and-react.md

 }
 ```

-To send an ID to the client with message, we can use a simple format like `client_id:message`:
+To send the client ID along with the message to the client, we'll use a simple format like `client_id:message`:

 ```rs
 async fn recv_broadcast(